ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 # Discarding the Security Context # {#sec-discard-context}

 As members of an OSCORE group, the client and the RS may independently leave the group or be forced to, e.g., if compromised or suspected to be so.
-Upon leaving the OSCORE group, the client or RS also discards the Group OSCORE Security Context, which may anyway be renewed by the Group Manager through a group rekeying process (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).
+Upon leaving the OSCORE group, the client or RS also discards the Group OSCORE Security Context.
+Consequently:

+* The RS MUST delete every access token that is associated with a Recipient Context in the Group OSCORE Security Context.

+* The client MUST delete every access token that is associated with the Group OSCORE Security Context.

 The client or RS can obtain a new Group OSCORE Security Context by re-joining the OSCORE group.
-In such a case, the client SHOULD request a new access token to be uploaded to the RS.
+In such a case, the client requests a new access token to be uploaded to the RS.

+Note that a Group OSCORE Security Context CTX_OLD can be renewed by the Group Manager through a group rekeying process (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}), establishing a Group OSCORE Security Context CTX_NEW that supersedes CTX_OLD.
+In such case:

+* The RS considers the associations that stored access tokens have with Recipient Contexts within CTX_OLD, and it updates those associations to be with the corresponding, renewed Recipient Contexts in CTX_NEW.

+* The client considers the associations that stored access tokens have with CTX_OLD, and it updates those associations to be with CTX_NEW.

 # Guidelines on Using Multiple Profiles # {#sec-multiple-profiles}

-When using the profile defined in this document, access tokens are to be bound to a Group OSCORE Security Context, which is used to protect communications between the client and the RS(s) in the targeted audience by using the security protocol Group OSCORE.
+When using the profile defined in this document, access tokens are to be bound to a Recipient Context within a Group OSCORE Security Context, which is used to protect communications between the client and the RS(s) in the targeted audience by using the security protocol Group OSCORE.

 After having obtained an access token T1 for this profile and uploaded it to the RS (RSs) pertaining to the targeted audience, the client might want to establish a separate, pairwise OSCORE association with that RS (with one RS among those RSs).
 In order to do that, the client can ask the AS for a different access token T2 intended for that RS (for one RS among those RSs), as per the OSCORE profile defined in {{RFC9203}}.